sarth-diskalkar/In-silico-PCR-and-Sequence-Alignment/README.md

 # Magnum Opus: In-Silico PCR and Sequence Alignment

 This repository contains parts one and two of the Python package `magnumopus` which performs in-silico PCR (isPCR) and sequence alignment using the Needleman-Wunsch algorithm.
-This project is developed as part of the BIOL 7200 Programming for Bioinformatics course at Georgia Tech.
+This was the final project of the BIOL7200- Programming for Bioinformatics course at Georgia Tech.

 ## Overview